apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 [scheduled-thread-pool-max-size](thread-pooling.md#server.scheduled.thread.pool "Server Scheduled Thread Pool")|  Maximum number of threads to use for the scheduled thread pool.
 Default=5
 [security-enabled](security.md "Security")  |  true means that security is enabled.
 Default=true [security-invalidation-interval](security.md "Security")                                   |  how long (in ms) to wait before invalidating the security cache.
-Default=10000
+Default=10000 system-property-prefix | Prefix for replacing configuration settings using Bean Utils.
 [populate-validated-user](security.md "Security")                                          |  whether or not to add the name of the validated user to the messages that user sends.
 Default=false
 [security-settings](security.md "Role based security for addresses")                             |  [a list of security-setting](#security-setting-type)
 [thread-pool-max-size](thread-pooling.md "Server Scheduled Thread Pool")                       |  Maximum number of threads to use for the thread pool. -1 means 'no limits'..
 Default=30